 What is the Medigap Waiting Period?

 The Medigap waiting period means your plan chooses not to cover its portion of payments relating to the previous health issues.
-After six months, the plan will cover care relating to the pre-existing condition.
+After six months, the program will cover care relating to the pre-existing condition.

 It’s important to note that top Medigap plans will cover medical costs for new health issues during the waiting period.
-Also, you may not be subjected to a waiting period if you had creditable coverage.
+Also, you may not be subjected to a waiting period if you have creditable coverage.
 Talking with an agent can help you understand your eligibility.

-Do Medicare Advantage Plans Cover Pre-Existing Conditions?
+Do Medicare Advantage plans Cover Pre-Existing Conditions?